+Our Community.
+Your Foundation.
 Since 1995, area residents have been turning to the Community Foundation to make their philanthropic giving as effective as possible.
-CFSEMA is a tax-exempt, public charity serving thousands of people who share a common concern – improving the quality of life in Southeastern Massachusetts.
+The Community Foundation is a tax-exempt, public charity serving thousands of people who share a common concern – improving the quality of life in Southeastern Massachusetts.

 The Community Foundation offers donors, both individuals and organizations, great flexibility in fulfilling their philanthropic goals.
 Individuals, families, businesses, and organizations create permanent charitable funds that help their region meet the challenges of changing times.
 The Foundation invests and administers these funds, with assets pooled for investment purposes.
 Individual funds in turn make grants benefiting charitable organizations in Southeastern Massachusetts.

-While the Foundation’s primary grantmaking focus is on the SouthCoast communities of Greater New Bedford, Greater Fall River, and Southern Plymouth County, CFSEMA is a regional foundation serving 41 cities and towns.
-Over the past seven years, CFSEMA has distributed more than $10 million from 154 funds to humanitarian, educational and cultural organizations in the region.
+While the Foundation’s primary grantmaking focus is on the SouthCoast communities of Greater New Bedford, Greater Fall River, and Southern Plymouth County, we are a regional foundation serving 41 cities and towns.
+Since 1995, the Foundation has distributed more than $30 million to humanitarian, educational and cultural organizations in the region.

-For current financial information about the Foundation: 2011 Form 990 2011 Financial Statements
+For current financial information about the Foundation: 2018 Form 990

 History of the Community Foundation